VOLTTRON/volttron/docs/source/agent-framework/core-service-agents/platform-driver/global-override-specification.rst

 =============================

 This document describes the specification for the global override feature.
-By default, every user is allowed write access to the devices by the master driver.
+By default, every user is allowed write access to the devices by the platform driver.
 The override feature will allow the user (for example, a building administrator) to override this default behavior and enable the user to lock the write access on the devices for a specified duration of time or indefinitely.